 Removing Trustee and Members from your SMSF

 There is a good reason in wanting to share your SMSF with others such as your spouse, children, in-laws and business partners.
-After all, they are expensive to operate and to have the cost divided by 4 people makes it cheaper.
+After all, they are expensive to operate and to have the cost divided by up to 6 people makes it cheaper.

-Generally the Trustees must act unanimously – so if one of your can’t agree nothing happens: In Dawson v Dawson VLR 99 the court stated:
+Generally the Trustees must act unanimously.
+What if the trustees cannot agree together?
+In Dawson v Dawson VLR 99 the court stated:

 Trustees can only act if unanimous, and so no course of action can be decided upon or given effect to unless all then agree that it is desirable.
 Any attempt by a majority to carry on in defiance of the decision of their co-trustee can be followed by appropriate legal proceedings to ensure that only the unanimous decision be given effect

 Justice Street in Sky v Body (1970) 92 WN (NSW) 934 confirmed this: